 Finally Woken Up and Smelt the Coffee

 Our Finally Woken Up and Smelt the Coffee award goes to Waitrose this year.
-After bravely and studiously filling the cupboards and larders of the great British middle class, and for the past decade seemingly able to defy economic logic, the chickens are coming well and truly home to roost for the grocery retailer from Bracknell.
-The current and ongoing shake-up of their commercial teams to enable more ‘shopper-centric’ commercial decision making puts them only a mere five or so years behind the pack leaders.
+They have bravely and studiously filled the cupboards and larders of the great British middle class.
+They have done this for the past decade and seemingly been able to defy economic logic.
+The chickens are coming well and truly home to roost for the grocery retailer from Bracknell.
+The current and ongoing shake-up of their commercial teams to enable more ‘shopper-centric’ commercial decision-making puts them only a mere five or so years behind the pack leaders.

 It’s easy to become blinkered and possibly a little complacent when everything you touch turns to Middle England gold.
 Waitrose are by no means not the first company to fall into such a trap.
 Expect Marks and Spencer to retain its long-running crown in this particular category next year.

 Lastly, to close, we must remember those that are no longer with us.
 This final In Memoriam award category goes to Palmer and Harvey.
-A company whose lifetime achievement and lasting contribution to British grocery retailing are that absolutely no-one has missed them one little bit in the slightest.
+A company whose lifetime achievement and lasting contribution to British grocery retailing are that absolutely no-one has missed them.
+Not missed them in the slightest.

 Action: For more about grocery, check out our ultimate guide on GSCOP.